Sahar Zaman (journalist): Journalism career

 The focus of Sahar Zaman's journalism work has been current affairs and arts.
 She is best known for her work at Times Network, and has also contributed to CNN India, Bloomberg, Doordarshan, TV Today, OPEN TV, Reuters Asia, Doordarshan News, and Headlines Today in various roles, including writer, news anchor, producer and reporter.

 She was invited by Dawn News of Pakistan and Young Asia TV in Sri Lanka to discuss the role of journalism in the Indian subcontinent.
 She has also discussed her work at TEDx and Lalit Kala Academy.

 Zaman regularly contributes as a columnist to prominent publications, including The Times of India, The Sunday Guardian, and National Herald.

 Other activities

 She is the Founder of Hunar TV a Web TV Channel focused on arts, food, and travel, and the director of Chamak Patti, a functional art brand.

 Her debut book is titled Talat Mahmood: The Definitive Biography.
 Zaman has also been a TEDx Speaker.

 Personal life

 Zaman is married to artist Dhiraj Singh since 2007.
-They have a son, Kazuo (born 2011).
+They have a son.